CassandraSehic/mywebclass-simulation-intermediate/s1_team_management.md

 ## Task Assignment

-Tasks will be assigned based on our strengths and interests.
+Tasks will be assigned based on our roles.

-An initial assignment might, for example, be drawing a wireframe to have an idea of the design of the site.
-This would be assigned to the Designer/Frontend role.
+**Intial Tasks:**

+Setup GitHub Workflow with columns: Cassandra

+Research Web Accessibility and Internationalization: Cassandra

+Research Website Legality: Cassandra

 ## Repository Collaboration